ReedBTC/Grassroots-Quarterly/README.md

 Once you start to get a group of people together you can all talk amongst yourselves about what make sense of how people would like to see the meetup grow and develop.
 If other people have requests for alternate times or locations, just remember that as the organizer it is up to you to continue to show up as consistently as possible, so you also have to be ok with whatever is requested.
 Other people are always welcome to start another meetup or offer to help organize your meetup on alternate days as long as they are going to also be committed to it.

+If you are interested check out this course on [Creating a Bitcoin Community](https://planb.academy/en/courses/create-a-bitcoin-community-1c643dc9-a15f-4f9e-93b6-cb3c58b4ee35)!

 ## **Where to List your Bitcoin Meetup**

 There are many places to post your bitcoin meetup and each of them will come with their own level of visibility.
 Some are free, others require a paid membership to list, some are more locally focused and all of them come with various tradeoffs.